cnnrbrn/noroff-programming-foundations-content/module-1/lesson-2.md

 ```

-We can assign the result of a typeof of operation to a variable.
+We can assign the result of a `typeof` operation to a variable.

 ```js
 var animal = "elephant";